labuladong/fucking-algorithm/think_like_computer/SlidingWindowTechnique.md

 }
 ```

-One thing needs to be mentioned is that when asked to find maximum substring, we should update maximum after the inner while loop to guarantee that the substring is valid.
-On the other hand, when asked to find minimum substring, we should update minimum inside the inner while loop.
+One thing needs to be mentioned is that when asked to find maximum substring, we should update maximum after the inner while loop (everytime we move `right`) to guarantee that the substring is valid.
+On the other hand, when asked to find minimum substring, we should update minimum (moving `left`) inside the inner while loop.

-### Summarize
+### Summary

 Through the above three questions, we can summarize the abstract idea of sliding window algorithm: